-KSPE 1060 Jogging 0-2-1 Jogging or running is used as the exercise modality.
-Attention is given to the various training methods that runners use to improve their performance.
-KSPE 1070 Snow Skiing 0-2-1 A series of lessons designed for beginning to advanced snow skier.
-A five-day stay at an appropriate skiing location is required.
-A fee is required.
 KSPE 1071 Snow Skiing II 0-2-1 Prerequisite: KSPE 1070.
 For those who participated in KSPE 1070 and wish to make another ski trip.
 A fee is required.
 KSPE 1080 Beginning Tennis 0-2-1 A beginning course in tennis stressing the basics of singles and doubles play.
 Attention is given to the performance of the basic strokes as well as to the history, rules, etiquette and strategies of play.
 KSPE 1081 Intermediate Tennis 0-2-1 A continuation of KSPE 1080 designed for those who wish to learn more advanced techniques in the game of tennis.
 Attention is given to the improvement of the various strokes and to the development of advanced playing abilities.
-KSPE 1100 Beginning Badminton 0-2-1 A beginning course in badminton stressing the basic rules and strategies of play.
+KSPE 1100 Beginning Badminton0-2-1 A beginning course in badminton stressing the basic rules and strategies of play.
 Attention is given to the skills needed to participate successfully in the sport.
-KSPE 1101 Intermediate Badminton0-2-1 A continuation of KSPE 1100 designed for those who wish to improve their skill level in the game of badminton.
+KSPE 1101 Intermediate Badminton 0-2-1 A continuation of KSPE 1100 designed for those who wish to improve their skill level in the game of badminton.
 Attention is given to developing more advanced levels of game play.
 KSPE 1120 Beginning Golf 0-2-1 A beginning course designed to teach the basics of the game of golf.
-Instruction focuses on the grip, stance and basic swing pattern.
+Instruction focuses on the grip starse and basic suring pattern.
+A fee is required grip, stance and basic swing pattern.
 A fee is required.
 KSPE 1121 Intermediate Golf 0-2-1 Provides instruction in all facets of the game of golf.
 Students work at mastering the basic skills by practicing various kinds of shots.
 A fee may be required.
-KSPE 1150 Bowling 0-2-1 Instruction is directed to the history, terms, scoring and techniques of bowling.
+KSPE 1150 Bowling Control States of shots: After may be required.
+Instruction is directed to the history, terms, scoring and techniques of bowling.
 Fee may be required.
 KSPE 1170 Karate 0-2-1 An introduction to the basics of Shorin-Ji Kempo Karate.
 Successful completion of the course requirements leads to yellow belt certification.
 KSPE 1240 Beginning Swimming 0-2-1 Red Cross instruction to equip the individual with the basic water safety skills and knowledge in order to make him or her reasonably safe while in, on or near the water.
 Designed for the non-swimmer.
 KSPE 1241 Intermediate Swimming 0-2-1 Prerequisite: Must be able to swim in deep water.
 A continuation of KSPE 1240 designed to introduce a wide variety of swimming skills.
 KSPE 1250 Scuba Diving 1-1-1 A beginning course in the skills of scuba diving.
 Students will learn and practice those scuba skills while working towards NAUI diver certification.
 A fee is required.
 KSPE 1260 Fitness Swimming 0-2-1 Prerequisite: Permission of Instructor.
 Principles and practices of distance and interval conditioning workouts.
 KSPE 1270 Volleyball 0-2-1 A beginning course designed to teach the fundamental skills, strategies, and team concepts of volleyball.
 Attention will be given to the mastery of skill development, rules, game etiquette, and historical information.
+KSPE 1290 Soccer 0-2-1 An introductory course designed to present the fundamental skills, strategies, and team concepts of soccer.
+Attention is given to the skills of dribbling, passing, shooting, trapping, heading and tackling.
+6 0 .